Candide Theme of Wealth

-Rapid changes in fortune through carelessness and robbery throughout the course of the novel mock greed and the acquisition of wealth.
-Wealth is portrayed as transient, and although beneficial, not ultimately fulfilling.
+The rapid changes in fortune through carelessness and robbery seen throughout Candide mock greed and the acquisition of wealth.
+Wealth is portrayed as transient and, though beneficial, not ultimately fulfilling.

 Questions About Wealth

 - Candide and Cacambo encounter some unusual people in El Dorado.
 What do they think about wealth?
 Do they have a different concept of "wealth," or merely a different concept of gold?

 - What advantages, if any, come from wealth in Candide?
 What disadvantages?

 Chew on This